SvenTwo/epidermal/README.md

                          [--verbose]
                          image-paths [image-paths ...]

-Download the pre-trained model weights from TODO and pass the .caffemodel as `--weights-filename` and the .prototxt as `--proto-filename`.
+From the downloaded model, pass the .caffemodel as `--weights-filename` and the .prototxt as `--proto-filename`.
+For example:

+`TODO`

 ## Web service